Matsenas/Matsenas/README.md

-Researching LLMs at University of Tartu and connecting people with [mallow](https://mallow.md/) 🌸
+Researching LLMs at University of Tartu